Scotland Travel Tips

 - Visit Glasgow University – The university houses an art gallery, museum, and dates back all the way to 1451.
 You can take walking tours and marvel at the architecture.

-- Try to find Nessie – Visit Loch Ness and try to find the famous monster said to be swimming in its depths.
+- Try to find Nessie – Visit Loch Ness and try to find the famous monster that is said to be swimming in its depths.
 When you get tired of that, simply cruise around this amazing lake.
 The hills nearby provide for good hiking too.

 - See the Cuillins - This dramatic mountain range dominates Skye and has attracted walkers, climbers and artists for centuries.
-There are two peaks (red and black) and this can be done as a day trip or a longer two day hike.
+There are two peaks (red and black) and this can be done as a daytrip or a longer two-day hike.